 The elements included in your brand guidelines work together to create a cohesive message and those elements are the tools you need to create moving messages and iconic marketing communications.

 Just because not that many people use the tools and elements outlined in your brand guidelines doesn’t mean that will always be the case.
 If you’re looking to scale your company or just add one employee, then more and more people will be involved and part of your brand.
 You need something to keep your brand consistent and cohesive.

 You know your brand like the back of your hand because you created it.
 A new employee won’t know the rules of your brand identity, at least not right away.
 Having brand guidelines in place will help avoid confusion for those using the brand elements and keep your brand consistent.

 How do I get brand guidelines?

-Brand guidelines are created after establishing a color palate, logo, brand voice, and all of your other brand elements.
+Brand guidelines are created after establishing a color palette, logo, brand voice, and all of your other brand elements.
 If you are just now building your business and brand, then it’s a perfect time to have your branding done and your guidelines created.

-Remember that without guidelines, it’s near impossible to keep your branding consistent.
+Remember that without guidelines, it’s nearly impossible to keep your branding consistent.
 So, in order to build and maintain a powerful brand, you need brand guidelines.
 If you’re ready to create your brand identity guidelines, then you need a strategic marketing team to help you define your brand’s elements and the best uses for them.

 If you’re thinking about rebranding or want to know if your brand is on track, we recommend reading these additional posts: